mpjohns9/MSR_Winter_Project/README.md

 on.
 The details of this process are explored in depth later on in this README.

-Thank you for your time and interest &mdash enjoy!
+Thank you for your time and interest -- enjoy!

 ## Contents
 This package contains the following files.
 In-depth descriptions for each can be found in subsequent sections.

-image_augmentation.py
+ - `image_augmentation.py`: generates large synthetic dataset from subset of example images
+ - `image_collection.py`: script used to collect images quickly
+ - `main.py`: runs model training and prediction program with modifiable arguments
+ - `predict.py`: real-time classification using trained model
+ - `train_model.py`: trains CNN on train & test images (examples provided)